rminz/rminz/README.md

-<h2 align="left">Hi 👋, I'm Armin</h2>
+<h2 align="left">Hi 👋, I'm <b>Armin</b></h2>

 ###

-<p align="left">I'm a CyberSecurity researcher and AI engineer with a deep passion for open-source software and democratizing AI.
+<p align="left">a CyberSecurity researcher and AI engineer with a deep passion for open-source software and democratizing AI.
 I believe in the power of technology to transform lives and am dedicated to making advanced AI accessible to everyone.
 Through my work, I strive to bridge the gap between cutting-edge innovation and practical application, ensuring that the benefits of technology are shared widely and equitably.</p>

 ###